AllScotty/AllScotty/README.md

 ---

 ## About me
 Advising senior leadership and executives on cyber strategy, resilience, and risk management.
-I lead SYNISTR — a research and policy platform focused on cyber warfare, advanced threat intelligence, and responsible security innovation.
+I lead SYNISTR — a research and policy platform dedicated to cyber warfare, advanced threat intelligence, and the design of adversarial and defense research data systems.
+Shaping the future of cyber by empowering tomorrow’s hackers to defend, disrupt, and drive the next evolution of security.
 ---

 ## ⚙️ Core expertise